SignalProducer

 Swift

-public func skipRepeats(_ isRepeat: @escaping (Value, Value) -> Bool) -> SignalProducer<Value, Error>
+public func skipRepeats(_ isRepeat: @escaping (Value, Value) -> Bool) -> SignalProducer<Value, Error>Return Value

 A producer that does not send two equal values sequentially.